probcomp/Gen.jl/docs/src/ref/modeling.md

 ```
 In this graph, oval nodes represent random choices, square nodes represent Julia computations, and diamond nodes represent arguments.
 The light blue shaded node is the return value of the function.
-Having access to the static graph allows Gen to generate specialized code for [Trace update operations](@ref) that skips unecessary parts of the computation.
+Having access to the static graph allows Gen to generate specialized code for [Updating traces](@ref) that skips unecessary parts of the computation.
-Specifically, when applying an update operation, a the graph is analyzed, and each value in the graph identified as having possibly changed, or not.
+Specifically, when applying an update operation, the graph is analyzed, and each value in the graph identified as having possibly changed, or not.
 Nodes in the graph do not need to be re-executed if none of their input values could have possibly changed.
 Also, even if some inputs to a generative function node may have changed, knowledge that some of the inputs have not changed often allows the generative function being called to more efficiently perform its update operation.
 This is the case for functions produced by [Generative Function Combinators](@ref).